harishakaharu/ImageSelectorNative_miniApp/README.md

 ## Features

 - Open Gallary from phone to add image from the button

-## Upcoming Feature

-- Delete the images from the list
+- Long Press to delete the images from the list

 ## Contributing